Blotch3D/Blotch3D/README.md

 --------------------------------------------------------

-Each sprite has a "Matrix" member that defines its orientation and position relative to its parent sprite.
+Each sprite has a "Matrix" member that defines its orientation and position relative to its parent sprite, or to an unmodified coordinate system if there is no parent.
 There are many static and instance methods of the Matrix class that let you easily set and change the scaling, translation, rotation, etc. of a matrix.

 When you change anything about a sprite's matrix, you also change the orientation and position of its child sprites, if any.
 That is,